 What’s not to like about Melt?
-I get mine at Wegman’s, my favorite store.
+I get mine at Wegman’s, my favourite store.

-It’s a natural laxative, so if you need to go, sprinkle some in your non-dairy yogurt or smoothie, or sprinkle it on your salad.
+It’s a natural laxative, so if you need to go, sprinkle some in your non-dairy yoghurt or smoothie, or sprinkle it on your salad.

-Bob’s Red Mill, and Clabber Girl/Rumford all make aluminum-free baking powders.
+Bob’s Red Mill and Clabber Girl/Rumford all make aluminium-free baking powders.
 I usually buy Rumford, just by default.
-Go to your cupboard and check it out yours.
-Rumford has a big label that says “aluminum free” on the front.
+Go to your cupboard and check out yours.
+Rumford has a big label that says “aluminium-free” on the front.